-In the old fado houses of Lisbon there is a custom that has outlasted almost everything else about them.
-When the singing is about to begin, someone says: silêncio, que se vai cantar o fado.
+In Lisbon’s old fado houses, an ancient custom remains.
+When the singing is about to begin, someone announces: silêncio, que se vai cantar o fado.
 Silence, fado is about to be sung.

 Valda Bailey drops her phone.
 It clatters loudly and dramatically onto the stone floor.